Emma, Lady Hamilton: Nelson at sea again

 She was desperately lonely, preoccupied with attempting to turn Merton Place into the grand home Nelson desired, suffering from several ailments and frantic for his return.
-The child, a girl (reportedly named Emma), died about 6 weeks after her birth in early 1804, and Horatia also fell ill at her home with Mrs Gibson on Titchfield Street.
+The child, a girl (reportedly named Emma), died about 6 weeks after her birth in early 1804, and Horatia became ill at her home with Mrs Gibson on Titchfield Street.
 Emma kept the infant's death a secret from the press (her burial is unrecorded), kept her deep grief from Nelson's family and found it increasingly difficult to cope alone.
 She reportedly distracted herself by gambling, and succumbed to binges of heavy drinking and eating and spending lavishly.

 Emma received several marriage proposals during 1804, all wealthy men, but she was still in love with Nelson and believed that he would become wealthy with prize money and leave her rich in his will, and she refused them all.
 She continued to entertain and help Nelson's relatives, especially William and Sarah's "obstreperous son Horace" and their daughter Charlotte, who was referred to as Emma's "foster daughter" in a letter.
 Nelson urged her to keep Horatia at Merton, and when his return seemed imminent in 1804, Emma ran up bills on furnishing and decorating Merton.
 Five-year-old Horatia came to live at Merton in May 1805.
-There were also reports that she holidayed with Emma Carew.
+There were reports that she took holidays with Emma Carew.

+But there still remained one problem: Fanny.
+As long as Fanny lived Emma could not marry Nelson.
+This increasingly got on Emma's nerves and on July 24, 1804, she wrote Davison:

+On October 30, that same year she signed one of her letters off to Davison, "I am ever your affectionate Emma.
+I would say N. but I am afraid such happiness and honour is not in store for me for She will never burst."

 After a brief visit to England in August 1805, Nelson once again had to return to service.
 Emma received letters from him on 1, 7 and 13 October.
 On the ship, he wrote a note intended as a codicil to his will requesting that, in return for his legacy to King and Country that they should give Emma "ample provision to maintain her rank in life", and that his "adopted daughter, Horatia Nelson Thompson...use in future the name of Nelson only".